ckodser/Scholar-PDF-Reader-with-TTS/README.md

 # TODO
+1) Add markdown/next lines to the AI answers.
-1) Adjusting reading speed, UI, backend, etc.
+2) Adjusting reading speed, UI, backend, etc.
-2) Update current session price
 3) Add go to the reading part
-4) Add markdown/next lines to the AI answers.
 4) Save the Voices in a local/S3
-5) Change name to google scholar pdf reader with annotations "& TTS & AI"
-10) Make a pull request to the original repo
+5) Make a pull request to the original repo

-# Scholar PDF Reader with Annotations
+# AI Scholar PDF Reader

 This extension adds annotation capabilities to the Google Scholar PDF Reader extension.
 The extended features include: